wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 1.2 =
+* Corrected FAQ to adhere to Wordpress.org's standards.

 = 1.1 =
 * Added support for playing videos in widgets.
 * Added support for looping videos.